kaust-rccl/ksl-docs/docs/source/soft_env/job_schd/slurm/commands.rst

 Reporting usage
 ----------------

-On some KSL systems such as Shaheen 3, there is a charging mechanism which allows usage to be deducted from the allocatable core hours approved by RCAC committee for a project PI.
+On some KSL systems such as Shaheen III, there is a charging mechanism which allows usage to be deducted from the allocatable core hours approved by RCAC committee for a project PI.
 There are some SLURM utilities which can help in revealing the usage stats of a job even after it has concluded.

 sacct
 **********